WeegeeNumbuh1/FlightGazer/README.md

   - This is not usually a problem, as long as we don't restart often in the same day
   - May not ever get fixed

-- On rare occasions are times when there will be two entries of the same aircraft
+- On rare occasions are times when there will be two entries of the same aircraft (only when using `No Filter` mode)
   - This is an edge case that's been noted since the v.0.x days due to dump1090 listing the same aircraft twice
   - This is further complicated if dump978 is also active and the aircraft uses a dual mode transponder
-  - Having MLAT enabled also increases the chances of this bug occurring
+  - Having MLAT enabled also increases the chances of this bug occurring as you can also get ATC broadcasts of the same aircraft
-  - So far there is no fix planned for this as this does not break core functionality
+  - ~~So far there is no fix planned for this as this does not break core functionality~~
     - At worst it confuses the aircraft selector algorithm but even then it still selects normally
-    - May be mitigated in the far future
+    - ~~May be mitigated in the far future~~
+  - **This has been mitigated in v.2.6.3 and newer; FlightGazer will pick the first entry it encounters when not using `No Filter` mode**

 - If FlightGazer crashes when run in tmux via systemctl, it will always report an exit status of 0
   - Complicated to fix due to all the signal handling between the main script, the initialization script, and systemd